 Galvanizing is a method of rust prevention.
 This is accomplished through hot-dip galvanizing or electroplating.
 The iron or steel object is coated in a thin layer of zinc.
-This stops oxygen and water reaching the metal underneath but the zinc also acts as a sacrificial metal.
+This stops oxygen and water from reaching the metal underneath but the zinc also acts as a sacrificial metal.
 Zinc is more reactive than iron, so it oxidizes in preference to the iron object.

 3. Corten or Weathering Steel

-Use a weathering steel, also known as “COR-TEN” steel which contains up to 21% of alloying elements such as chromium, copper, nickel and phosphorous.
+Use a weathering steel, also known as “COR-TEN” steel which contains up to 21% of alloying elements such as chromium, copper, nickel, and phosphorous.
 The alloys form a protective rust patina which reduces the corrosion rate with time.
-COR TEN steel tends to be cheaper than stainless steel.
+COR-TEN steel tends to be cheaper than stainless steel.

 4. Stainless Steel

 Rust resistant alloys.
 Stainless steel is an alloy and contains a minimum of 11% chromium.
 This allows the formation of a protective film of chromium oxide which acts as a shield against rust.
 The protective film will re-form if damaged.
 Corrosion resistance can be further enhanced with the addition of nickel.

 5. Proper Pre-Design

 The design should allow air to freely circulate around the metal.
 Proper planning during the design stage can minimize water penetration and reduce the risk of rust.
 Crevices and cavities should be avoided.
 Metal joints should be welded not bolted.
 If appropriate, drainage holes for water should be considered.
 For large structures, adequate access should be enabled to allow for regular maintenance.